anamritraj/anandamritraj.in/src/pages/looking-back-at-2018.md

 2017 was a great year.
 I graduated with a Computer Science degree and got my first job as a software engineer.
 Landed in a team which focuses on UI which is my interest.

 ### Learnt advanced React.js
 2018 was the year when I learnt react advanced concepts.
 I learnt how to hookup a different state management libraries with React such as Redux and Apollo Client.
-All of this was not just theoretical by I am in process of making a full fledged side project which will actually have a purpose.
+All of this was not just theoretical and I am in process of making a full fledged side project which will actually have a purpose.

 ### Completed a side project and deployed to production
 It was the year when I completed a fairly complex application and deployed it to production all by myself.